Tips for participating in City Council meetings

 Agenda items and presentations

-Start by using LakewoodSpeaks.org, which allows you to review the agenda items for each meeting, watch presentations and submit written comments for each council member to review before the meeting.
-Presentations for a specific agenda item are prerecorded and available on the website 10 days before each meeting so you can watch them when it’s convenient for you.
+Start by using LakewoodSpeaks.org, which allows you to review the agenda items for each meeting, watch presentations and submit written comments for each council member to review before and during the meeting.
+Presentations for a specific agenda item are prerecorded and available on the website 10 days before each meeting so you can watch them when it is convenient for you.
 Staff reports, maps and other documents related to an agenda item are also available at the same time, which gives you time to review the details of the topic.
-Written public comment is taken on the website until noon on the day of the meeting.
+Written public comment on LakewoodSpeaks.org is open during and after the meeting, but will close at 10:00AM the day following the meeting.

 Public comment